davidecantoni/smart-select/README.md

 You can attach events on the native select, smart select will take over and trigger them as if the user interact with them directly.
-It makes sense to use the plugin in connection with RWD where you wanna switch between native selects for mobile and smart select for desktop users without having device specific logic in the javscript code.
+It makes sense to use the plugin in connection with RWD where you wanna switch between native selects for mobile and smart select for desktop users without having device specific logic in the javascript code.

 The plugin is written in ES6 and transpiled to the current version of javascript (es5) that will run all browsers.
 The module types supported are global, AMD and CommonJS and ES6 if you use the src file.